19jing/Software-in-marburg/README.md

 Software-in-marburg
 ===================

-Jing in marburg, studiere Informatik.
+Jing in marburg

+I am Programmer,I have no life!! :)